If the first Week 1 question is what True Men Rising means, the second is what keeps a man from rising at all.

 You want to be the dependable husband, the involved father, the solid volunteer, the calm guy in the Bible study, the man who seems like he has it together.
 So you start protecting that version of yourself at all costs.

 That's a dangerous trade.
-A respected image can keep a man from real repentance if he starts loving admiration more than cleansing.
-He would rather stay impressive than become honest.
+A respected image can keep us from real repentance if we start loving admiration more than cleansing.
+We'd rather stay impressive than become honest.

 Sign 4: You rename compromise instead of confessing it

 It rarely says, “I'm hiding sin.”
-It usually says, “I'm stressed.”
+Instead, we say “I'm stressed.”
 “I've had a hard week.”
 “This isn't really a big deal.”
 “I just need to get myself together first.”
 “This is private.”
 “This isn't who I really am.”

 Some of those sentences may contain part of the truth.
-None of them are confession.
+None of them is truly honest.

 You can't repent of what you keep rewording.